arcta/viz/README.md

-# Interactive Visualization ( D3 ) in Jupyter Notebook
+# Interactive Visualization with Deep Links

-This repository contains examples of using interactive visuals embedded in Jupyter notebooks, it is not a library of any kind.
-Main focus on the data exploration process itself; identifying scenarios where interactivity has actual advantage for finding insights.
-Main objective is support for creation/publishing of custom interactive visuals with ability to save insights as deep-links.
+This project uses Data-Science R&D on Ubuntu environment.
+Main objective is support for interactive visuals embedded in the notebook with ability to save insights as deep-links.
-This project is integrated with <a href="https://github.com/arcta/server-setup">Data-Science R&amp;D on Ubuntu</a> and comes as a part of a server setup.

-While in development contents are stored in redis; when the notebook published all included visuals compiled and stored in redis, file-system, s3/gc bucket, memcache, etc.
+Contents are stored in redis while the notebook is under development; when the notebook published all included visuals compiled as html-bundle and stored in redis, file-system, s3/gc bucket, memcache, etc.

 Supported data sources:
 * static ( json )